sourceduty/sourceduty/README.md

 Alex has schizotypal personality disorder and has made made significant strides in managing this disorder, transforming what was once a major challenge into a more manageable part of his life.
 Through dedicated self-study, disciplined routines, and a deep commitment to understanding his condition, he now exercises much greater control over its effects.

 👋 Alex: _I understand how past and modern theorists think.
 Almost every science field was researched by me for Sourceduty, and I also created new sciences in order to help solve science as much as possible.
-Custom GPTs continue to be developed for science and theoretical research._
+Custom GPTs continue to be developed for science and theoretical research.
+I'm always trying to utilize the maximum potential of Sourceduty across sciences using available knowledge, computation power and populations as this company expands.
+I'm very persistent and I enforce the updated importance of this work._

 #